yaogara/yaogara-ark/content/plants/piper-aduncum.md

 Ethnomedical persistence is pronounced where pharmaceutical access is limited.
 Field studies underscore Matico’s role in community-based public health, particularly as a locally accessible antiseptic covering gaps in formal healthcare delivery [(Guerrini et al. 2009)](https://iris.unife.it/bitstream/11392/529941/1/2009%20Piper.pdf).
 In Northern Peru, documentation of traditional medicinal plant use situates Matico within a broader pharmacopeia that integrates botanical first aid with ritual and symptomatic care, reflecting layered medical syncretism [(Bussmann & Sharon 2006)](https://doi.org/10.1186/1746-4269-2-47).

-While not a psychoactive “teacher plant,” Matico is integrated into local healing repertoires and may be invoked symbolically in community rituals or used as an adjunct in plant dietas focused on bodily resilience, including contexts adjacent to [[Banisteriopsis caapi]]-centered ceremonies where protective and cleansing plants are often incorporated as topical or aromatic allies [(Wikidoc Matico)](https://www.wikidoc.org/index.php/Matico) [(Guerrini et al. 2009)](https://iris.unife.it/bitstream/11392/529941/1/2009%20Piper.pdf).
+While not a psychoactive “teacher plant,” Matico is integrated into local healing repertoires and may be invoked symbolically in community rituals or used as an adjunct in plant dietas focused on bodily resilience, including contexts adjacent to [[plants/banisteriopsis-caapi]]-centered ceremonies where protective and cleansing plants are often incorporated as topical or aromatic allies [(Wikidoc Matico)](https://www.wikidoc.org/index.php/Matico) [(Guerrini et al. 2009)](https://iris.unife.it/bitstream/11392/529941/1/2009%20Piper.pdf).

 ## Phytochemistry and Pharmacology
 The medicinal value of Matico centers on essential oils and phenylpropanoid-rich profiles, with notable chemotypic variation across geography and ecology.
 Core constituents repeatedly reported include: